 - Almond Flour: Almond flour adds to the delicious texture and flavor of these muffins.
-If you do not have almond flour, you can simply use all purpose flour.

 - Salt: Salt adds flavor, balances out the sweetness and brings out the flavor of the chocolate.